spidermonk7/SorTOM-Tom-for-SORTING-HAT/README.md

 ## Finding Your House

 We present a complete program for you to use our Sorting Hat model.
-Simply run the following command:
+Run the following command:

 ```bash
 python sorting_hat.py